Unisys 2200 Series system architecture: Programs

 OS 2200 does not implement programs in exactly the same way that UNIX, Linux, and Windows implement processes, but that is the closest analogy.
 The most obvious difference is that OS 2200 only permits a single program per Run (Job, Session) to be executing at a time.
 A program may have hundreds of threads, but cannot spawn other programs to run concurrently.

 There are several banks at the Program level that contain a mixture of Run (job, session) information and program information.
 These are control structures for the operating system.
 They have no access or read-only access for the program.
 Programs may retrieve information from some of these structures for debugging purposes or to retrieve things like the user-id and terminal-id without the overhead of a system call.
 They cannot be written by the program.
 They contain things like the thread state save areas, file control blocks, and accounting information.

 The rest of the banks are used by the program.
 When a program object file is executed, the operating system obtains the bank information from the file and creates banks as needed and loads the bank initial state from the file.
 The simplest program has a single bank containing code and data.
 This is considered very bad form, but is permitted for compatibility with old applications.
 You can only create such an application with assembly language.
 The standard compilers create one or more code banks and one or more data banks.
 Normally the code banks are marked as read-only as a debugging and reliability aid.
 There are no security concerns either way.
 The program can only affect itself.

 Each program thus has its own address space distinct from all other programs in the system.
 Nothing a program can do can change the contents of any other program’s memory.
-The OS and shared subsystems are protected by other mechanisms which will be discussed later.
+The OS and shared subsystems are protected by other mechanisms which are discussed below.
 Even read access is prohibited to OS and subsystem memory in almost all cases from code in a program.
 It is possible to create a shared subsystem which is generally readable, or even writable, by multiple programs, but it must be explicitly installed that way by a privileged system administrator.

-Programs are initially created with just the banks specified in the object file and with a single activity.
+Programs are initially created with only the banks specified in the object file and with a single activity.
 They may use system calls to create additional banks within their own program level and additional activities.